opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/OCPServiceBaselineUsageGuide.md

 # Scope

-This document references requirements and provide the usage examples for the OCP Service Baseline API v1.0.0.
+This document contains requirements and provides the usage examples for the OCP Service Baseline API v1.0.0.

 # Requirements